jayfiled/apertureLabsRoboticArm/readme.md

 - Spend a bit of time looking into getting better nUnit outputs, like rSpec in Ruby how each test failure has an 'expected' and 'got instead' errors.
 - Testing is challenging because I don't have a 100% confidence that the test I write will be testing the right thing.
 My pseudo code often needs refactoring because of logic errors, so TDD will take some getting used to.
 - Found LINQpad as a scratch pad for checking C# syntax etc, but missed out on a debugger like byebug.
 In retrospect, the debugger in VScode would have probably done the trick if I got too stuck.
+- Not 100% sure if I am testing the right things because of the above issues.